IRFC Conducts ECB Roadshows in Tokyo and Singapore to Engage Regional Investors

 • Mitsubishi UFJ Financial Group (MUFG)

-These institutions facilitated structured investor engagements across the Japanese market, ensuring comprehensive coverage of potential funding sources.
+These institutions facilitated structured investor engagements across both Japanese and Singapore markets, ensuring comprehensive coverage of potential funding sources.

 Historical Stock Returns for IRFC